AlixHaider/NMPC_Acado_Simulink_Speedgoat/README.md

 4>>Unzip the package into a folder named acadoMaster

-5>>Create a new folder named Program in C drive and copy acadoMaster folder in that.
-The path will look like this: C:\Program\acadoMaster
-Add acadoMaster folder and its sub folders to matlab path, and save this path for future matlab sessions too.
+5>> Copy acadoMaster folder in C drive.
+The path will look like this: C:\acadoMaster Add acadoMaster folder and its sub folders to matlab path, and save this path for future matlab sessions too.

-6>> In matlab, Run “make clean all” command with the current directory set to C:\Program\acadoMaster\interfaces\matlab It should start generating the mex files needed for later code generation.
-This process should complete 100%
+6>> In matlab, Run “make clean all” command with the current directory set to C:\acadoMaster\interfaces\matlab It should start generating the mex files needed for later code generation.
+This process should complete 100%.
+This step needs to be done once while you are setting up Acado toolkit.
+One successful, you do not need to repeat it for the future matlab sessions.

 7>> Now download and unzip our full directory “NMPC_Acado_Simulink_Speedgoat” and set it as current directory in Matlab.